the-political-compass/data-driven-political-compass/index.md

 ### Offense, player, and Starbucks?

-Having extracted the 3 axes that best divide the american political scene and found out that they work surprisingly well and preserve many semantics of the real political divide (e.g. Republicans and Democrats divide being clearly visible, moderates being closer to each other while radicals being further apart, etc), you are now surely as keen as we are to explore what the meaning of the axes is!
+Having extracted the 3 axes that best divide the American political scene and found out that they work surprisingly well and preserve many semantics of the real political divide (e.g. Republicans and Democrats divide being clearly visible, moderates being closer to each other while radicals being further apart, etc), you are now surely as keen as we are to explore what the meaning of the axes is!
 Let's check it out!

 > Guns, Airports, Paul Ryan, Police officiers, Gangs
 >